Available Mon-Fri, 9am-6pm ET | Call 800-970-1964

 Medicare Supplements – Monthly bank draft is the preferred method.

-Yes, you must continue to pay the $164.90/mo for Part B (or higher if you have a higher income).
+Yes, you must continue to pay your Part B premium.
 Your Medicare Supplement or Advantage plan will not work if you don’t keep your Medicare Part B.

 “This was the best experience I’ve ever had dealing with Medicare information.” – Darrell P.